NOAA-OWP/t-route/doc/AGU_Poster.md

 <img src=https://s3.amazonaws.com/ipostersessions-agu/536eeae6-5b42-45ae-8f72-ff80fd3335bd.png height="200">

+#### Topological dependencies
+OWP is developing the new framework to support diffusive- and dynamic-wave hydraulic routing simulations.
+These higher-order routing methods require explicit topological tracking throughout network.

+Tracking the topological connectivity and enforcing dependence of the calculations permits use of these routing methods, but also adds an additional challenge to NWM routing.
+Instead of being completely embarrassingly parallel within each timestep, some calculations must wait for others to be completed.
+(The current method uses simplifying assumptions, incompatible with higher-order routing solutions, to allow for simplified, fully parallel routing execution within each timestep.)
+Our challenge was to introduce this topological dependency in the NWM routing framework while still managing the required hourly calculation volume.
+Here, we present our new routing framework and a graph-based computing scheme to drive rapid parallel computation while maintaining the topological dependence of the routing network.

 ## Graph Representation of NWM Channels
 We represent the CONUS river network as a series of directed acyclic graphs, each consisting of a hydraulically independent drainage basin